rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable.rst

 ==========================================================================================================

 Make your own text searchable (by exact words, by meaning, or both) and use it from tools.
+All local collections are stored under `~/.cache/tooluniverse/embeddings/` by default.

 What you’ll do
 --------------